Over half of recent college graduates don’t have full-time jobs. I know why.

 It was the resume of a recent college graduate.
-A college graduate who had some pretty impressive accomplishments buried lower on his resume.
+A college graduate with impressive accomplishments, buried lower on his resume.

 A college graduate who will never get a full-time job.

 Neither will most of the one hundred applicants I just reviewed.
 Turns out there’s a lot of excellent penmanship on resumes today.
-That’s not because these Millennials don’t have great backgrounds and pertinent experiences.
+This is not because these Millennials don’t have great backgrounds and pertinent experiences.

 And it’s costing them jobs.

 Career Killing Resume Advice #1 – Trophies and Accolades